MKLab-ITI/JGNN/README.md

 # :brain: About
-Graph Neural Networks (GNNs) have seen a dramatic increase in popularity thanks to their ability to understand relations between nodes.
+Graph Neural Networks (GNNs) have seen a dramatic increase in popularity thanks to their ability to understand relations between graph nodes.
 This library aims to provide GNN capabilities to native Java applications, for example to perform machine learning on Android.
 It does so by avoiding c-based machine learning libraries, such as [TensorFlow Lite](https://www.tensorflow.org/lite),